Watch Me (album)

 Watch Me is the third studio album by American country music singer Lorrie Morgan.
 The album was her first for BNA Records.
 It was released on 9 October 1992.
 It peaked at #15 on the Billboard country albums chart, and includes the singles "Watch Me" (#2) "What Part of No" (#1), "I Guess You Had to Be There" (#14), and "Half Enough" (#8).
-Also included on this album is a cover of "It's a Heartache", a pop standard previously recorded by Bonnie Tyler and Juice Newton.
+Also included on this album is a cover of "It's a Heartache", a song previously recorded by Bonnie Tyler and Juice Newton.

 Jimmy Griffin, Richard Mainegra, and Rick Yancey are all featured as background vocalists on this album.
 At the time, these three musicians recorded on BNA as The Remingtons.
 Mainegra and Yancey also wrote the last track, "She's Takin' Him Back Again", which was omitted from the cassette version of Watch Me.